Why employers and schools request MCs

 Legitimate medical certificates (MCs) are issued by Singapore Medical Council (SMC) registered doctors after a proper consultation.
-This guide explains how DigitalHealth.sg teleconsults work, what makes an MC valid, and when an in-clinic visit is safer.
+This page explains how DigitalHealth.sg teleconsults work, what makes an MC valid, and when an in-clinic visit is safer.

 Last reviewed by Digital Health Clinic: 29 Apr 2026.